Funekyo/Ujiki/README.md

 Each poem is a site of recursive, temporal, and ever-whimsical failure.

 I hope they will give you a reason to pause and breathe in joyful ease. :)

-> *"I relay to the east the sacred way of elders from the west:*
-> *Fishing the moon, plowing the clouds, admiring the ancient tempest;*
-> *The red dust of the everyday affairs cannot reach here by flight*
-> *To my grass hut in the depths of the mountain on this snowy night."*

 ## 📄 format